This admissions test is taken for some Oxford and Cambridge courses.

 The LNAT helps universities make fairer choices from the many highly-qualified applicants who want to join their undergraduate law programmes.
 It is used in collaboration with other admissions processes such as UCAS application and academic qualifications.

-The LNAT is a 2¼ hour test in two sections: multiple choice questions based on passages of text, and an essay.
+The LNAT is a 2 hour 15 minute test in two sections: multiple-choice questions based on passages of text, and an essay.

 You need to be registered 🔗 🌟.
 This is done separately to UCAS.
-Key things to note are that to meet Oxford deadlines, you must be registered by 15 September and take the exam by 15 October in the year you apply.
+Key things to note are that to meet Oxford and Cambridge deadlines, you must be registered by the 15th of September 2023 and take the exam before (or at the latest on) the 16th of October 2023 in the year you apply.
+More information about dates and deadlines can be found here 🔗.

 LNAT Oxford - What is the LNAT 🔗 Visit this page to find out more about the basics, like what this test is, if you’ll have to take it and how much it will cost you.
 There are further sections on how to register, when to take the test, and how to prepare.